Table of Contents

 Is CARF accreditation legally required for behavioral health programs?

-Not in every state by statute, but functionally yes in many.
-Florida ties accreditation directly to DCF licensure renewal under F.S.
-394.741, where accredited programs can be deemed in compliance with state licensure requirements.
-Pennsylvania DDAP and other state agencies request the full survey report as part of licensure files.
-Most commercial payers and Medicaid managed care contracts also require it for network participation.
+Not by statute in every state, but functionally yes in many.
+Florida Statute 394.741 provides that accreditation “shall be accepted by the agency and department in lieu of” the agency’s onsite licensure review requirements for a mental health facility or substance abuse component accredited by an accrediting organization whose standards incorporate comparable Florida licensure regulations.
+Pennsylvania DDAP and other state agencies request the full survey report as part of licensure files, and most commercial payers and Medicaid managed care contracts require accreditation for network participation.

 How much does CARF accreditation cost and how long does it take?